rohanfaiyazkhan/mustabeen-blog/src/posts/tech/how-to-make-accesible-autocomplete.md

 title: 'How to Make an Accesible Auto Suggest with vanilla Javascript'
 author: 'Rohan Faiyaz Khan'
 share_img: '/img/google-search.png'
+share_desc: 'Autosuggest component is comprised of an input where a user can type, and a dropdown menu with suggestions that the user can select.
+I discuss how to create such a component in an accessible manner.'
 header_img: '/img/google-search.png'
 header_img_alt: 'picture of google search'
 layout: 'blog'